deqline/UrbexFinder/README.md

 4. If tampermonkey loaded the script, you should see a message box asking you for your [google places api key](https://developers.google.com/maps/documentation/javascript/get-api-key).
 5. Head to the sidebar on the left and go to the scripts page

-## Issues
-- Bounding boxes (collection of points, pink areas) isn't supported yet in the show closed feature
-- When enabling the `show overlays on map` feature
-  - Avoid zooming because this may displace the circle overlays and misalign them
-  - If the overlays are over the marker point and you can't select the markers, try toggling the sidebar

 ## Todo
+- add support for Bounding boxes (collection of points, pink areas) in the show closed feature
-- add option to get center coord of polygon area
+  - add option to get center coord of polygon area -